jfcarr/language-xref-class/README.md

 Go was developed at Google as a C/C++-like system language, but safer and easier to use.
 It's especially notable for strong concurrency support, and a self-hosted compiler toolchain allowing you to easily target many architectures and operating systems.

+Go is an _extremely_ opinionated language, as a means of enforcing clean code.
+For example, items (like unused variables, and unused imports) that might simply produce warnings in other languages are build errors in Go.

 Online resources:

 * [Go home page](https://golang.org/)